Tesla Roadster (second generation)

-Tesla CEO Elon Musk has said that the Roadster should ship in 2023.
-Musk said in a tweet that higher-performance trim levels will be available beyond the base specifications, including a SpaceX package that would "include ~10 small rocket cold air thrusters arranged seamlessly around the car" which would supposedly allow for dramatic improvements in "acceleration, top speed, braking & cornering" such as a claimed 1.1 second 0–60 mph (0–97 km/h) time.
+Originally set to start production in 2020 with 10,000 units, the release has been delayed multiple times.
+In November 2025, Tesla CEO Elon Musk said the Roadster would begin production in 2027.
+Musk said that higher-performance trim levels will be available beyond the base specification.

 Overview

 History

-In 2011, at the end of the production run of the original Tesla Roadster, Elon Musk suggested that a new version of the Roadster, without the Lotus chassis, would return to production by 2014.
+In 2011, at the end of the production run of the original Tesla Roadster, Musk suggested that a new version of the Roadster, without the Lotus Elise chassis, could return to production by 2014.
 The new Roadster was first teased in 2014.
 At the time, it was also referred to as the Tesla Model R.

-In 2015, Musk suggested a new Roadster, capable of faster acceleration.
-A tweet by Elon Musk in December 2016 reconfirmed a second Roadster was in the works, but still "some years away".
+In 2015, Musk suggested a new Roadster as early as 2019, capable of faster acceleration.
+A tweet by Musk in December 2016 said that a second Roadster was in Tesla plans, but still "some years away".
 The second Roadster was designed by Franz von Holzhausen.

-A prototype of the Roadster was shown in a surprise moment at the end of the Tesla Semi event on November 16, 2017, with an announced availability in the year 2020 at the starting price of $200,000.
+A prototype of the Roadster was shown in a surprise moment at the end of the Tesla Semi event on November 16, 2017, when a Roadster was driven out of the back of one of the semi-truck trailers to the song "Sabotage", with a tease of availability in the year 2020 at the starting price of US$200,000.
 Musk explained the concept as: "The point of doing this is to give a hardcore smackdown to gasoline cars.
 Driving a gasoline sports car is going to feel like a steam engine with a side of quiche."
 Test rides were given at the event for those who immediately paid the first $5,000 of a $50,000 deposit to pre-order the vehicle.
-Additional information followed after the teaser, such as the various world-record speeds Tesla said it will break.
+Additional information followed after the teaser, such as the various world-record speeds Tesla said it would break.

-In June 2018, Elon Musk revealed a potential feature called "SpaceX option package" for the Roadster.
+In June 2018, Musk revealed a potential feature called "SpaceX option package" for the Roadster.
 This would add around ten cold gas thrusters to the car to improve maneuverability; it would comprise an electric pump to recharge an air tank used to provide compressed air flowing through propelling nozzles to generate a cold jet thrust.
 The air tanks, based on "composite overwrapped pressure vessel" (COPV) also used in the Falcon 9 and Falcon Heavy rockets, would replace the back seats.
 The thrusters would be used to improve cornering, acceleration, top speed, and braking.
 Working pressure would be 10000 psi.

+On June 27, 2019, Musk tweeted that a "2.1 sec 0-60 mph was the base model before adding rocket thruster option".